kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

         SHA256: 0efde582a933f011c3ae9007467a7f973a874517093e9a5a05ea55476f7c91af
 ```

-If you refresh the environment page in the web browser you can see that we have
+If you refresh the environment page in the web browser you can see that there is
 a time-stamp for when the environment changed.
 Pressing the *production* link
 gives you a detailed view of what is running now.

 Typically a server periodically sends a report of what is currently running to Kosli.
 Kosli
 only creates a new snapshot if the report has changes compared to previous snapshot, so resending the same environment report
 several times will not lead to duplication of snapshots.

+Send an environment report:

 ```shell {.command}
 kosli environment report server production \
     --paths /tmp/try-kosli/server/web_*bin \